 Japan is famous for many things.
 Seen as a hub of wacky trends and colorful fashions, people associate Japan with innovation and uniqueness.
-The country attracts people who love anime and manga, and its comics and series’ have a huge fan base.

 However, there is another part of Japanese entertainment which is something of a phenomenon and now dominates the industry.
 It is Idol Culture, and it is attracting people both in the country and overseas.
 This massive industry is getting bigger all the time and generates huge amounts of money for the music industry.

 Idols are everywhere, on every TV and billboard.
 Young people dream of becoming them and look up to them.
 However, despite the flashy perception of an idol’s celebrity life and the glamour associated with it, there is a dark side to this life and this industry.
 Is it really so good being an idol in Japan?
 Is it liberating, or just entrapping?
 Lucrative, or just exploitative?
 And does it matter either way, if people want to be idols despite the drawbacks?

 The Idol (アイドル) is a term coined to describe young entertainers in Japan.
 These idols start young, are always cute, and are often trained to sing, dance, MC, voice act, entertain, model, and play musical instruments.
 It can’t be overstated just how influential and massive idols are in Japan.
 They attract massive followings and drive crowds crazy.

 Idols are not just seen as entertainers, they are also regarded as role models for young people.
 Therefore, the public perception of them has to be positive.
 An idol is a reflection on society, a picture of the ideal Japanese young citizen, and as such their image must be flawless.